 The actual delivery time from Citi can vary, however.
 A lot of people have received their cards within 7 days (four to five business days).
 So I would generally expect Citi take about 10 days to issue my credit card.

 By the way, if you’re looking to maximize rewards while waiting for your cards to arrive, consider getting a card like the Capital One Venture Rewards Credit Card.
-It offers an early spend bonus worth $500 in travel after meeting the minimum spend and is great to cancel out all sorts of travel expenses.

 Tip: Use WalletFlo to help you optimize your credit cards.
 It’s free and will help you get approved for some of the best travel cards!